 - Photograph mountain gorillas from just a few meters away

 - Benefit from our extensive mountain gorilla experience

 - All meals, accommodation, and transportation from Kigali

 - 5 nights, 4 mountain gorilla treks

 Have you ever dreamed of photographing mountain gorillas up close?
 It’s one of the best wildlife experiences you will ever have.
 As we trek through the bamboo forests in Uganda, you will marvel at how these majestic animals welcome us into their world — a world that you won’t want to leave.

 Seeing mountain gorillas in person with your own eyes is a special experience that you will cherish forever.
 Every encounter is different and we will give you the best photographic opportunities to capture spectacular mountain gorilla photos.
-With our extensive experience, we’ll show you the strategies and techniques we use to capture the personality and behavior of these amazing animals.
+With our extensive experience of over 20 treks with these gentle giants, we’ll show you the strategies and techniques we use to capture the personality and behavior of these amazing animals.